TiagooGomess/PRI-Exam-Study/6_link_analysis.md

 -   The text used in HTML anchors, i.e. links, is called anchor text.
 -   Represents a description from "others" about a given web page.
--   The collection of all anchor texts can be explored with standard IR techniques, and incorporated as an additional features in an inverted index
+-   The collection of all anchor texts can be explored with standard IR techniques, and incorporated as an additional feature in an inverted index
 -   Important feature for image search

 ## Calculate PageRank values for a set of linked documents.